Ronalchayengia/Quiz-Player-/README.md

 ## Credits

-This quiz player was developed with love by [Your Name].
+This quiz player was developed with ♥️ by Ronal.
 Please do not remove this credit when posting on GitHub.

 ---

-Feel free to customize the README with additional information, such as installation instructions or any other relevant details about your project.